Washington state hospitals scramble to find counterfeit N95 masks, test staffers

 Some hospitals were offering to test employees concerned about having been exposed to the coronavirus.
 Altaras said MultiCare was recommending that staffers who took care of patients with COVID-19 or patients suspected of having the disease over the past 14 days get tested.

-To date, there’s not evidence that these counterfeit respirators have led to more infections among medical workers.
+To date, there’s no evidence that these counterfeit respirators have led to more infections among medical workers.

 “There has been no increase in COVID cases from hospitals around the county where staff have been wearing these masks,” Sauer said.